 While the world struggles to recover from COVID-19 pandemic, another virus has been increasingly prominent in local news: dengue.

-As the dengue virus spreads through the country, it’s important to familiarise yourself with the disease, its symptoms, and what you can do to prevent it.
+As dengue is endemic in Singapore, it’s important to familiarise yourself with the disease, its symptoms, and what you can do to prevent it.
 Refer to latest dengue situation here.

 What is dengue?

 Dengue is a mosquito-borne virus, transmitted by the bite of an Aedes mosquito infected with the virus.
 The Aedes aegypti mosquito is the main vector that causes dengue.
 However, dengue outbreaks have also been attributed to Aedes albopictus, Aedes polynesiensis, and several species of the Aedes scutellaris complex.

 There are four dengue stereotypes: DENV-1, DENV-2, DENV-3, and DENV-4.
 DENV-2 was previously the predominant stereotype in Singapore.
 The one that’s circulating right now is DENV-3, which has reemerged after three decades.
 This is concerning as it also means that a large portion of Singaporeans has lower immunity to the virus, making them more susceptible to infection.